jarq6c/pypi-template/README.md

 ```bash
 $ make setup
 ```
-This target builds the docker image.
+This target builds the docker image and is required by all other targets.

 ```bash
 $ make run
 ```
 This target runs the CLI application from a docker container indicated in `setup.cfg` with the arguments specified by `ARGUMENTS` in the `Makefile`.
+This target is mainly a convenience and reference for users.
+CLI arguments are more easily changed by running this underlying command directly from the command prompt.

 ```bash
 $ make tests
 ```
-This target runs `pytest` on the code in the image created by `setup` in a docker container.
+This target runs `pytest` on the code in the image created by "setup" in a docker container.